Value Functions and Optimality Conditions for Nonconvex Variational Problems with an Infinite Horizon in Banach Spaces: Introduction

-Thirdly, as a by-product of the necessary condition, we derive the transversality condition at infinity without assuming convexity and smoothness, which clarifies the role of the integrability condition on the Lipschitz moduli.
-We then examine the well-known failure of the transversality condition at infinity illustrated in \cite{ak04,sh69,ha74} to reveal which hypothesis of our paper is violated in their counterexamples.

 The organization of the paper is as follows.
 Section 2 collects preliminary results on subdifferential calculus on Banach spaces.
 In Section 3 we formulate the nonconvex variational problem under investigation with the standing hypotheses and demonstrate the Lipschitz continuity and subdifferentiability of the value function.
-We derive in Section 4 necessary conditions for the variational problems and describe a sufficient condition under the convexity hypothesis.
-In Section 5 we examine the transversality condition at infinity and apply our result to some nonconvex economic models.
-Appendices I and II contain Gelfand integral of multifunctions and the Gelfand integrability of the Gateaux and Clarke subdifferential mappings, and the proofs of auxiliary results and lemmas needed to obtain the main results.
+We derive in Section 4 necessary conditions for the variational and optimal control problems.
+Section 5 applies our main result to spatial Ramsey growth models.
+Appendices I and II discuss Gelfand integral of multifunctions and the Gelfand integrability of the Dini--Hadamard and Clarke subdifferential mappings, and the proofs of auxiliary results and lemmas needed to obtain the main results.